 - Compensation mandates are ascertained after the district mandates have been distributed.
 For that, the undistributed mandates are distributed nationally, using the modified d’Hondt distribution method.
 The method named after the Belgian mathematician allows distributing the mandates among the lists as proportionally as possible, meaning that even the political parties who received less votes can get mandates.
 Only the political parties that crossed the election threshold participate in the distribution of compensation mandates.

-You can find more detailed information on the elections on the home page of the National Electoral Committee.
+You can find more detailed information on the elections on the home page of the Elections in Estonia.

 What is the d’Hondt method like?